zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 ```

-<a name="advanced-template-blade-topics-introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx-ui-iframe-messaging"></a>
+<a name="advanced-template-blade-topics-exchanging-messages-between-the-iframe-and-ibiza-fx-ui-iframe-messaging"></a>
-#### UI IFrame messaging
+### UI IFrame messaging

 * Listen to a message

-    The extension can listen for incoming messages by adding an event listener to the application window, as shown in the following code.
+    The extension can listen for messages that are sent from the Ibiza extension ViewModel to the UI Frame by adding an event listener to the application window, as shown in the following code.

     ```xml